Ipstenu/dreamobjects/readme.txt

 <strong>How long does it keep backups?</strong>

 Since you get charged on space used for DreamObjects, the default is to retain the last 5 backups.
-If you need more, you can save all your backups, but I don't recommend it.
+If you need more history you can save all your backups.

 <strong>Can I keep them forever?</strong>

 If you chose 'all' then yes, however this is not recommended.
-DreamObjects (like most S3/cloud platforms) charges you based on space and bandwidth, so if you have a large amount of files stored, you may be charged more money.
+DreamObjects (like most S3/cloud platforms) charges you based on space and bandwidth, so if you have a large amount of files stored, you will be charged more money.

 <strong>How do I use the CLI?</strong>